 Susana Sanz is a digital security consultant at Open Briefing.
 Susana has an established record in digital security consultancy and training with grassroots movements, journalists, and NGOs.
 She has previously worked as the information security coordinator for the Centro de Autonomía Digital and a digital security trainer for Totem, a joint project by Green Host and Free Press Unlimited.
 She is the co-founder of Filtrala, a Spanish whistleblower platform that is a collaboration between hactivists and investigative journalists.
 She is also a founding member of the women’s rights solidarity group Las Brujas, which raises awareness of femicide in Guatemala, and the Stop Impunity in Rwanda platform, for which she was the advocacy coordinator and spokesperson.
 Susana holds a master’s degree in participation and community development and a degree in business and economic science.

-Richard Tynan is the information security consultant at Open Briefing.
+Richard Tynan is the digital and information security lead at Open Briefing.
 He is also the chair of the technology team for the Vuka! coalition for civic action.
-Richie is a technologist and ethical hacker who has been building and evaluating secure systems for over a decade.
+Richie is a technologist and ethical hacker who has been building and evaluating secure systems for over 15 years.
 He is passionate about using technology to help civil society organisations flourish and well known for providing clear and concise explanations of complex legal and technology issues and the interplay between them.
-Richard was previously a penetration tester at Guardian News & Media, where he served for a period as the most-senior member of their information security team.
+Richie was previously a penetration tester at Guardian News & Media, where he served for a period as the most-senior member of their information security team.
 Prior to that, he was the head of technology at Privacy International for five years, and also led the organisation’s data exploitation programme for two years.
-Richard holds a PhD in computer science, a graduate diploma in law, and a BCS foundation certificate in data protection.
+Richie holds a PhD in computer science, a graduate diploma in law, and a BCS foundation certificate in data protection.